royzen01/Active_Directory_Lab/README.md

 - To begin the process of IP Addressing I navigated to `Network Connections` from within the `Control Panel`.
 - Since this VM has two different NICs I found the internal one and named it `INTERNAL` to make it easy to distinguish.
 - I then modified its TCP/IPv4 settings to the following.
-- <b>Note:</b> this NIC did not have a Default gateway because the DC itself will act as the Default Gateway for the private network.
+- <b>Note:</b> This NIC did not have a Default gateway because the DC itself will act as the Default Gateway for the private network.
 It will route traffic from the clients, through the internal NIC and then through the public facing NIC for internet connectivity.

 ![VBox 6](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/783d34dc-9e48-43ec-a0c1-74ba20148892)

 ### Installing Active Directory

-- Using Server Manager I installed the `Active Direcotry Domain Services` role.
+- Using Server Manager I installed the `Active Directory Domain Services` role.

 ![VBox 7](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/93819c4c-5d44-4a95-968c-56277866e816)